-In this article, we’ll look at the role microcopy can play to smooth the customer journey, and help users through the payment process.
+In this article, we’ll look at the role microcopy can play to smooth the customer journey, and help users through the checkout process.

 Microcopy can have a significant effect on the user experience.
 It can guide users through to the next stage of the purchase funnel, help them to complete online forms, or address customer concerns where they are likely to occur.